Become a Hub

-Beginning in 2015, organizations interested in becoming a Content Hub or Service Hub can apply on a rolling basis after conversations with DPLA content staff (firstname.lastname@example.org) have been held.
+Beginning in 2015, organizations interested in becoming a Service Hub can apply on a rolling basis after conversations with DPLA content staff (firstname.lastname@example.org) have been held.
 The application process is meant to aid organizations in understanding and preparing for the responsibilities of participating in the DPLA network as a Service Hub.
 Applications for the current cycle are due July 20, 2015.

 In general, a Service Hub represents a community of institutions in their state or region to DPLA, provides their partners’ aggregated metadata to DPLA through a single source, and offers tiered services to create a local community of practice.
-Content Hubs manage very large repositories of data and typically maintain a one-to-one relationship with DPLA.
-We encourage potential partners to review the applications for more information about the Hubs network, and specifically how Content Hubs and Service Hubs differ.
+We encourage potential partners to review the application for more information about the Service Hubs network.

-If you have questions about your ability to fulfill Hub commitments or which application to complete, please contact the DPLA content staff (firstname.lastname@example.org).
+If you have questions about your ability to fulfill Service Hub commitments, please contact the DPLA content staff (email@example.com) before the application deadline.

 My organization doesn’t meet the criteria for Service or Content Hub